metachenyiyan/BreezeForest/README.md

 ## Contributions

 I had an idea similar with BNAF,  I named it "BreezeForest".
 BNAF had been published 3 month before I finished experiments and planned to write down the paper for "BreezeForest".
-Despite the disappointement, I am also encouraged by people who share the same idea with me and they did really good job.
+Despite a little disappointement, I am also encouraged by people who have the same thought with me and they did really good job.
 So I decided to go deeper in this direction.

-This repository show part of of my results, the contributions compare to BNAF is the following:
+This repository show part of of my results, the contributions compare to BNAF are the following:

 1. BreezeForest(~BNAF) has a special architecture, which enabled us to use numerical differential operator to compute the loss function instead of computing layer by layer the whole Jacobian matrix as did BNAF.
 This reduces the objective complexity by one order of magnitude(from O(N^3) to O(N^2)).